hoangsonww/Moodify-Emotion-Music-App/README.md

 The Moodify project is an integrated emotion-based music recommendation system that combines frontend, backend, AI/ML models, and data analytics to provide personalized music recommendations based on user emotions.
 The application analyzes text, speech, or facial expressions and suggests music that aligns with the detected emotions.

 Supporting both desktop and mobile platforms, Moodify offers a seamless user experience with real-time emotion detection and music recommendations.
-The project leverages React for the frontend, Django for the backend, and AI/ML models for emotion detection.
+The project leverages **React for the frontend, Django for the backend, and three advanced AI/ML models for emotion detection**.
 Data analytics scripts are used to visualize emotion trends and model performance.

 ## **Table of Contents**